aidatuhcic/abandonedwebcharlie/README.md

 - Created a group  ArcGIS Developer's account and shared login details with team.
 - Updated Readme.md doc to follow SMART Criteria.
 - Updated solution, process, team and problem webpages with initial content and template.
+- Created a web map on ArcGIS Online and share with the group.
+- Edited syle of layer to make it better visually.

 Due: 07th April 2021